RHSTigerTech/APCSA_CH6_Labs/README.md

 ## 6.1 Tracking Sales

-Open `Sales.java`.
-'Sales.java` contains a Java program that prompts for and reads in the sales for each of 5 salespeople in a company.
+Open `Sales.java`. `Sales.java` contains a Java program that prompts for and reads in the sales for each of 5 salespeople in a company.
 Sales are entered as integer values.
 It then prints out the id and amount of sales for each salesperson and the total number of sales.
 Study the code, then compile and run the program to see how it works.